openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 .. meta:
     frontend_status: Done
+    todo: '$$' is an deprecated operator now, it can only be supported with ArkUI plugin, otherwise it will throw exception.

 *String context* applies only to a non-*string* operand of the binary ``+`` operator if the other operand is a *string*.
 For example: